 Are you struggling to find viable and affordable in-home care?
 Fortunately, there are multiple ways of financing the services you might need.
 The financing options include:

 Original Medicare plans will not offer coverage for any form of non-medical treatment.
-As a result, anyone seeking to achieve coverage for non-medical home care services will be unable to.
-Despite this, Medicare is able to provide coverage for home care and other services when it’s medically necessary.
+As a result, anyone seeking coverage for non-medical home care services will be unable to.
+Despite this, Medicare can provide coverage for home care and other services when it’s medically necessary.

 Under a specific set of criteria in their “homebound” policy, Original Medicare allows individuals that meet these guidelines to qualify for coverage.
 Furthermore, any person who has suffered a continued decline in their health may also be eligible.
 Just remember that Medicare will not pay for personal care during visits by healthcare professionals.

 In contrast to Original Medicare, Medicaid is a federal and state insurance program providing aid to low-income and disabled families.
-Under most circumstances, Medicaid does pay for both non-medical and medical home health care.
+Under most circumstances, Medicaid pays for non-medical and medical home health care.
 Given the broad-ranging benefits offered to applicants, the qualifications for Medicaid are distinct in every state.
 For this reason, benefits and eligibility will vary greatly.

-In Medicaid, any and all services offered outside of its nursing homes will be defined as Home and Community-Based Services (HCBS).
-Medicaid covers HCBS and provides plenty of opportunities for individuals to qualify for their benefits.
+In Medicaid, any services offered outside its nursing homes will be defined as Home and Community-Based Services (HCBS).
+Medicaid covers HCBS and provides plenty of opportunities for individuals to qualify for benefits.

-Through the Department of Veteran Affairs (VA), veterans are given several forms of assistance in regards to obtaining affordable home care.
+Through the Department of Veteran Affairs (VA), veterans are given several forms of assistance regarding obtaining affordable home care.
 For instance:

-- Veterans are eligible to receive three different pension benefits (Improved Pension, Housebound, Aid, and Assistance) that allow them to apply their cash assistance towards home care.
+- Veterans can receive three different pension benefits (Improved Pension, Housebound, Aid, and Assistance) to apply cash assistance towards home care.

 - With the Veterans-Directed HCBS, veterans can also obtain numerous services they can select that cater to their needs.

-- The Veterans’ Respite Care program provides trained and licensed caregivers to look after veterans, and tend to their essential needs.
+- The Veterans’ Respite Care program provides trained and licensed caregivers to address veterans’ essential needs.

 - Palliative care